-Further details of pension provisions can be found in \Rightarrow Note 31.
+Further details of pension provisions are given in \rightarrow Note 30.

 Other provisions

 In accordance with IAS 37 "Provisions, contingent liabilities and contingent assets" other provisions are recognised when the Group has a present obligation (legal or constructive) resulting from a past event, settlement is expected to result in an outflow of resources and the obligation's amount can be estimated reliably.
 They represent uncertain obligations that are measured at the amount that represents the best possible estimate of the expenditure required to fulfil the obligations.